gopinetha/Forage_BCGX_introduction_to_data_for_decissionmaking/README.md

 # Forage

+#  BCGX INTRODUCTION TO DATA FOR DECISSIONMAKING

-My Projects regarding data Analytics
+This Projects regarding data Analytics

-TASK 1:
+# TASK 1:

 This is a simple task creating a pivot table using the specified columns In the pivot table fields use: